Pulled Apart - Part XIV: DevExpress

 Note: This is part of a series, you can find the rest of the parts in the series index.

-I make no attempt to hide my love for a company called DevExpress which produces enhancements for Visual Studio and additional controls for WinForms, ASP.NET Web Forms, ASP.NET MVC, WPF & Silverlight.
+I make no attempt to hide my love for a company called DevExpress, which produces enhancements for Visual Studio and additional controls for WinForms, ASP.NET Web Forms, ASP.NET MVC, WPF, and Silverlight.

-When I started with Pull I used mostly the standard WinForm controls and over time have changed it be almost 100% DevExpress controls for a number of reasons:
+When I started with Pull, I used mostly the standard WinForms controls, but over time changed it to be almost 100% DevExpress controls for a number of reasons:

-Below is the first public version of Pull, which uses just DevExpress GroupBoxes, the rest is all WinForms:
+Below is the first public version of Pull, which uses only DevExpress GroupBoxes, while the rest is all WinForms:

 image

-versus the UI currently in development (for the January 2011 release) where only the status bar and web browser control are not from DevExpress!
-I think you will agree it looks way better now, plus there are many new features there (like filtering grids) which were not supported previously.
+versus the UI currently in development (for the January 2011 release), where only the status bar and web browser control are not from DevExpress!
+I think you’ll agree it looks way better now, plus there are many new features there—like filtering grids—which weren’t supported previously.

 image